jenkinsci/vectorcast-execution-plugin/README.md

 Plugin](https://wiki.jenkins.io/display/JENKINS/VectorCAST+Coverage+Plugin).

-Jobs can be created as a single job or a pipeline job for a VectorCAST project.
+Jobs can be created as a single job or a pipeline job for a VectorCAST Project.
 For the pipeline job, the plugin will create a pipeline script (Jenkinsfile) with one job for each environment and an overall job to combine the results.

 # Usage